Italy's Letta faces early squeeze over anti-austerity drive

 That has left the government squeezed between keeping its promises to European partners and maintaining the delicate balance within the coalition while confronting an economic crisis that has put a severe strain on Italian society.

-While Berlusconi’s center-right People of Freedom (PDL) party is insisting on scrapping the housing tax, many in Letta’s own center-left Democratic Party (PD) want to put focus on stopping a planned one percentage point rise in sales tax due to come into effect in July.
+While Berlusconi’s centre-right People of Freedom (PDL) party is insisting on scrapping the housing tax, many in Letta’s own centre-left Democratic Party (PD) want to put focus on stopping a planned one percentage point rise in sales tax due to come into effect in July.

 “We are convinced that IMU should be cut for those who can’t pay it but if we scrap IMU altogether we will hit families that are most in difficulty,” Stefano Fassina, the PD’s main economic affairs spokesman said on Wednesday.
 “The priority has to be to avoid a rise in sales tax in July.”